jalcine/website/_posts/2013-07-27-project-mini.markdown

 concepts in centering text and block elements on a web page, something you'd think would be direct, e.g.: `vertical-align` + `text-align`.
 There goes project Minimal!

+--
+**EDIT 2013-08-31**: Now, I dropped the whole two-column thing and just have a centered 70% width column with a gutter of 15%.
+Fluid ftw.